giprocida/Debezium-practical-examples/README.md

 **Example Scenario**: A file transfer system that sends binary files (e.g., images) via Kafka.

-3. JSON Serialization: Converts objects to JSON strings and then to byte arrays for readable and structured data.
+3. **JSON Serialization**: Converts objects to JSON strings and then to byte arrays for readable and structured data.
 Ideal for sending structured data such as records or complex objects.</br>

 **Example Scenario**: A system that sends user data as JSON objects to Kafka for processing and storage.

 * Key: Person ID (e.g., "PersonID123")
 * Value: JSON representation of the Person object (e.g., {"name": "John Doe", "age": 30})

-4. Avro Serialization: Uses  Avro for data serialization, providing efficient serialization and a rich data structure.
+4. **Avro Serialization**: Uses Avro for data serialization, providing efficient serialization and a rich data structure.
 Suitable for high-performance and schema-based data processing, ensuring data consistency and type enforcement.

 **Example Scenario**: A data pipeline that sends complex records defined by Avro schemas to Kafka for efficient processing.